 ABOUT THE AUTHOR

-Nicky Charlish is a freelance writer and proofreader who has contributed to, among other publications, Melody Maker, Record Mirror, Midweek and, currently, to Penpusher and the Culture Wars reviews of the Institute of Ideas.
+Nicky Charlish is a freelance writer and proofreader who has contributed to, among other publications, Melody Maker, Record Mirror, Midweek and, currently, to Penpusher and Culture Wars.

 First published in 3:AM Magazine: Tuesday, December 7th, 2010.